-Ewing sarcoma is another kind of bone cancer, but it is not covered in this summary.
-For more information, see Ewing Sarcoma Treatment.
+Ewing sarcoma is another kind of bone cancer.
+Learn more at Ewing Sarcoma Treatment.

 Imaging tests are done before a biopsy.

-The type of biopsy that is done will be based on the size of the tumor and where it is in the body.
+The type of biopsy depends on the size of the tumor and where it is in the body.
 There are two types of biopsy that may be used:

 The following test may be done on the tissue that is removed:

-The following tests and procedures may be used to find out if the cancer has spread:
+The following imaging tests and procedures may be used to find out if osteosarcoma or UPS has spread:

-The cancer may recur (come back) in the bone or in other parts of the body.
+The cancer may come back in the bone or in other parts of the body.
 Osteosarcoma and UPS most often recur in the lung, bone, or both.
 When osteosarcoma recurs, it is usually within 18 months after treatment is completed.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other pediatric health care providers who are experts in treating osteosarcoma and UPS and who specialize in certain areas of medicine.
-These may include the following specialists:
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of osteosarcoma.
+The pediatric oncologist works with other health care providers who are experts in treating osteosarcoma and UPS and who specialize in certain areas of medicine.
+Other specialists may include:

 Surgery to remove the entire tumor will be done when possible.
 Chemotherapy may be given before surgery to make the tumor smaller.
 This is called neoadjuvant chemotherapy.
 Chemotherapy is given so less bone tissue needs to be removed and there are fewer problems after surgery.